tc39/proposal-wavy-dot/README.md

 ### Handled Promises

-In a manner analogous to *Proxy* handlers, a *Promise* can be associated with a handler object that provides handler methods (`POST`, `GET`, `PUT`, and `DELETE`) as described in the previous section, to override its normal unhandled behaviour.
+In a manner analogous to *Proxy* handlers, a promise can be associated with a handler object that provides handler methods (`POST`, `GET`, `PUT`, and `DELETE`) as described in the previous section, to override its normal unhandled behaviour.
 A *handled Promise* is constructed via:

 ```js
 // create a handled promise with initial handler: